IVSoftware/color-flags/README.md

 ## Use enum to map color flags.

-One approach is that you can map the bits of a byte instantaneously to an `enum`.
+One approach is that you can map the bits of a byte instantaneously to an `enum` that you set up for this purpose.
 Now you have a usable value representing the labels that are set.

 `LabelName flags = (LabelName)serial.ReadExisting()`.